Skip to content

 Because they’re so pigmented with black ink, you can do faux calligraphy with them.
 If you’re not sure what this is, read about it here in an article with a faux calligraphy tutorial.

-Why a black waterproof pen could be your favorite art journal supply
+Why a black waterproof pen could be your favorite art journal tool

 They’re waterproof